 They provide advanced analytics reports on your listeners, marketing tools to grow your audience, social sharing options, 24/7 support, and more.

-Additionally, podcast hosts sites may also include features like streaming compliance, help starting a WordPress blog (sometimes with a free website and your own domain), file storage, and unlimited bandwidth to ensure your podcast files are secure and can freely migrate between the hosting platforms.
+Additionally, podcast hosting sites may include features like streaming compliance, file storage, and unlimited bandwidth.
+They also help start a WordPress blog (sometimes with a free website and domain).

 It’s crucial to understand the importance of a good podcast host when starting a brand new podcast.